 During the Soviet times, a lot of first leaders of the countries used to come here for holidays and stay at the mansion including Joseph Stalin in 1951.
 They say Stalin stuck two nails in the Romanov study room, one on the desk to hang a cap and another on the wall for his tunic.

-To get to Likani, you can take a minibus that stands near the bus stop at Meskheti street number 3.
-The price for one way ticket is 0.40₾ and runs every 30 minutes.
-The also is a green bus to Likani that costs 0.20₾.
+How to get to Likani: You can take a minibus that stands near the bus stop at Meskheti street number 3.
+The price for one way ticket is 0.40 GEL and runs every 30 minutes.
+The also is a green bus to Likani that costs 0.20 GEL.

 There are IDPs currently living in the sanatorium, but no one will tell you anything for coming and admiring the Soviet piece of art.